 5. Make Sure Your Site is Indexable

-In order for your site to show up in the search results, Google needs to be able to “crawl” and “index” it.
+For your site to show up in the search results, Google needs to be able to “crawl” and “index” it.
 Crawling is simply the process that Google uses to discover new content on the web.
 Indexing is the process of adding that content to Google’s database.

 If your site isn’t indexable, then it won’t show up in the search results… period.